toddaustin07/DC_alarmserver/README.md

   UI Display*                         << 'Customize through device configuration file' >>

 ```

-* These are custom capabilities (except Health Check); if/when we can specify custom capabilities from other accounts, my prefix is 'partyvoice23922'
+#### Components & Capabilities
+All are defined under 'main' component.
+All capabilities besides 'Health Check' are custom that you built in prior step.
+Filter the capability list for 'My Capabilities', and you should see all the ones you have created.
+Select the corresponding capabilities listed in the table above.

+#### UI Display
-** Upload the device configuration json file provided in this repository for the applicable device type:  deviceConfigST_panel.json, deviceConfigST_contact.json, deviceConfigST_motion.json
+You will choose the option to upload the device configuration json file provided in this repository for the applicable device type:  deviceConfigST_panel.json, deviceConfigST_contact.json, deviceConfigST_motion.json

+### Download onboarding_config.json files
 When complete with the above, onboarding_config.json files must be downloaded and placed in each of the appropriate device directories (one json file per device type)

-2) Creation of SmartThings device profiles in the Developer Workspace: ONE for each device TYPE needed (types=panel, contact, motion, smoke, co2)
-3) Download onboarding_config.json files into applicable zone device directories
-4) Initial onboarding/provisioning of each zone device + panel device using mobile app
+### Initial onboarding/provisioning of each zone device + panel device using mobile app

-##
+You will use your mobile phone to connect with each of the running zone & panel device apps on your Raspberry Pi and complete onboarding.

+### Operational Specifics:

+Alarmserver is re-configured to send/receive via tcp sockets to a locally running process on your Pi (DSCmanager), rather than to SmartThings.
+DSCmanager then acts as traffic manager to forward messages to the appropriate zone/panel device app.
+The device apps are connected to SmartThings via the direct-connect API using the ST core SDK.
+Messages from SmartThings (commands and state changes) are received directly by the respective device app, which in turn routes commands back down to alarmserver via DSCmanager.
+UNIX named sockets are used for all IPC between DSCmanager and device apps.

+Loading of device apps is initiated by DSCmanager through a bash script so that user's can modify it for preference of running apps in foreground vs. background, piping output to logfiles, GUI selection, etc.